xche529/tech_store/README.md

 # KIWITECH

-## KIWITECH is a full stack e-commerce tech store project using React as frontend, firebase cloud function as backend and TailwindCss for styling.
+### KIWITECH is a full stack e-commerce tech store project using React as frontend, firebase cloud function as backend and TailwindCss for styling.

+### Contributors: Betty, Tommy and James

 ## User Functionality